rascol/Raspberry-Pi-PPS-Client/README.md

 ```
 $ sudo ./[your-pps-client-installer]
 ```
-A few different Linux kernels are currently supported and more will be.
+Installers for a few different Linux kernels are currently on the server and more will be.
 This is not an ideal solution because it means that pps-client has to be re-installed if the kernel version is updated.
-Fortunately that will not automatically happen unless you run `sudo rpi-update`.
-However, kernel development is proceeding very rapidly right now.
-Noticeable improvements occur from release to release.
-Our experience has been that is worthwhile to keep the kernel updated.
-The hope is that if there is enough interest in this project, the driver will be accepted into mainline in the upstream kernel and the versioning problem will go away.
+That will not automatically happen unless you run `rpi-update`.
+If there is enough interest in this project, the driver may be accepted into mainline in the upstream kernel and the versioning problem will go away.

 # Uninstalling
 ---